Arachni/arachni-ui-web/README.md

 git clone https://github.com/Arachni/arachni-ui-web
 cd arachni-ui-web

-# This will make the executables of the Framework available under 'bin/',
+# --binstubs will make the executables of the Framework available under 'bin/',
 # so that you'll be able to run the CLI if needed.
 bundle install --binstubs